matthieu-m/ghost-cell/README.md

 After putting them through their paces, I am happy to report that MIRI finds no issue when running the full test-suite.

+#   And beyond?

+One interesting avenue of investigation is automatic translation of the current code, stripping out `StaticRc` and/or `GhostCell`.

+As long as:

+-   The current code is safe -- meaning, the 2 crates used are safe.
+-   The translation preserves safety.

+Then this opens up the ability to write entirely safe code and automatically translate it into simpler (though unsafe) code -- not unlike the work that compilers do.

+Exciting, isn't it?

+There is one difficulty, though, it's unclear whether the remove/split operations can be translated automatically:

+-   Merging 2 pools of nodes -- through `splice` -- is trivially safe: the result is a coarser grain.
+-   Splitting 1 pool of nodes into two, however, is not: the result is finer grain.

+Today, the reference-counting and borrowing works _globally_, regardless of which pools of nodes a node belongs to.
+However translating `StaticRc<GhostCell<T>, N, D>` into just `NonNull<T>` breaks this assumptions, and functional bugs such as accidentally keeping a link between nodes across pools could lead to aliasing/lifetime issues.

+_Note: and even though tracing could solve the issue, it would be linear in the number of elements to trace at best, so would not make sense algorithmically._

 #   That's all folks!

 And thanks for reading.